The word “innovation” is as commonly used as “optimization,” “synergy,” and “I’ll be ready in five minutes.”

 Turn it around

 If your company has lost the drive to innovate, start by optimizing internal processes.
 They have the lowest risk and the greatest ROI.
-Stay tuned for next week’s blog post: Why Your Company Isn’t Being Efficient.
+Part 2 of this series, Why Your Company Isn’t Being Efficient, is now posted- check it out!